 There were two serious incidents causing loss of life and severe damage to buildings in this road during the Blitz of the Second World War.

-On Wednesday the 9th of October 1940 a high explosive bomb, obviously targetted for the Lots Road Power station, struck 21 Ashburnham Road and the blast caused severe casualties.
+On Wednesday the 9th of October 1940 a high explosive bomb, obviously targeted for the Lots Road Power station, struck the grocers and off-licence shop at ‘Ideal Stores’ 21 Ashburnham Road and the blast caused severe casualties.
 Six people died.

-The bomb also demolished numbers, 37, 39 and 41 Stadium Street.
+The bomb also demolished the adjoining houses, numbers 37, 39 and 41 in Stadium Street.

 The rescue of those still alive trapped in the debris was made more harrowing as a fierce fire broke out.